hallettmiket/hallettmiket.github.io/research/_posts/2020-02-26-single-cell.md

 we are also interested in engineering these systems ourselves.
-Although our lab does not offer a service per se, we  collaborate with many  groups in a research context with our assays:
+Although our lab does not offer a service per se, we  collaborate with many  groups in a research context with our assays described belief below.

 1. Transcriptional profiling via sc-DROP-seq as per [Macosko et al](http://dx.doi.org/10.1016/j.cell.2015.05.002)

-2. Ttranscriptional profiling via various modified sc-DROP-seqs inspired by [Stephenson et al.](https://www.nature.com/articles/s41467-017-02659-x) and [Booeshaghi et al.](https://www.biorxiv.org/content/10.1101/521096v1) for self-design and printing of components.
+2. Transcriptional profiling via various modified sc-DROP-seqs inspired by [Stephenson et al.](https://www.nature.com/articles/s41467-017-02659-x) and [Booeshaghi et al.](https://www.biorxiv.org/content/10.1101/521096v1) for self-design and printing of components.

 3. We recently developed a fungal DROP-seq [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.01.21.914549v1) The main differences between fungi and mammalian cells is that fungi have a cell wall that needs to be removed before they are lysed, and they have considerably less mRNA; with [Samira Massahi](https://www.mikehallett.science/team/samira-massahi/) and
 [Van Bettauer](https://www.mikehallett.science/team/van-bettauer/).